 The grieving family is now issuing a caution to all parents to ensure they check every label, every time.

 The specific toothpaste brand did have a label on it warning it contained milk protein and Recaldent, an ingredient derived from cows’ milk.

 Altamirano has bravely used her loss to harness the power of social media and local news outlets to warn other parents not to ever “get comfortable” and that they need to “read everything”.

-“This is your child’s life, and God forbid you have to go through what I’m going through,” she added.
+“This is your child’s life, and God forbid you to have to go through what I’m going through,” she added.